The pseudofinite monadic second order theory of words: The free profinite monoid generated by Σ

 We will in fact show that $\dangle{x \lift{+} y} = x \msotimes y$, where $\dangle{x \lift{+} y}$ is the filter generated by the set $x \lift{+} y$.
-Uniqueness then follows from the fact that there can be no proper inclusions of prime filters in a Boolean algebra (recall that the notions of prime filter and maximal filter coincide for Boolean algebras).
+Uniqueness then follows from the fact that there can be no proper inclusions of \ifULTRAMODE{ultrafilter}\else{prime filter}\fi s of a Boolean algebra\ifULTRAMODE{.}\else{(recall that the notions of prime filter and maximal filter coincide for Boolean algebras).}\fi

 Firstly we show $x \lift{+} y \subseteq x \msotimes y$.
 As $x \msotimes y$ is a filter this implies that $\dangle{x \lift{+} y} \subseteq x \msotimes y$.
 Let $\phi \in x$ and $\psi \in y$ be given.
 Recall that $\phi + \psi$ is defined as the sentence,